 Found in: Player’s Handbook

 In the very first paper pamphlet for Dungeons and Dragons, the OG Rogue was actually called the Thief.
-The Thief subclass brings back that flavour, with a Rogue who brings archetypal Rogue exploration abilities into combat.
+The Thief 5e subclass brings back that flavor, with a Rogue who brings archetypal Rogue exploration abilities into combat.

 The starting ability Second-Story Work makes Thieves faster climbers and gives them a longer running jump, while Fast Hands adds Sleight of Hand checks, disarming traps, opening locks and ‘Using’ objects to the list of things they can do with a Bonus Action.
 If you’re fighting in a chamber with a ceiling gradually descending to crush you, having two attempts to disarm the trap per turn (or one attempt and a combat action, if there are enemies in the room too) will certainly help the party’s chances of success.